mmazzarolo/react-native-modal-datetime-picker/.github/CONTRIBUTING.md

 ## Reporting issues

 You can report issues on our [bug tracker](https://github.com/mmazzarolo/react-native-modal-datetime-picker/issues).
 Please search for existing issues and follow the issue template when opening an issue.

-## License

-By contributing to React Native NetInfo, you agree that your contributions will be licensed under the **MIT** license.